Ignaz von Beecke

 String Quartet in G Major, M.9

-This quartet is not only historically important has a representative of the early classical era but is the equal of what Mozart ande Haydn were composing during this time.
+This quartet is not only historically important as a representative of the early classical era but is the equal of what Haydn was composing during this time.